 Review this video for an overview of using Get It! to access additional library resources.

-In this last library assignment, you will be introduced to some useful data resources you can use for your integrated paper and Voice Thread assignments.
-These are listed on your research guide under Statistics and Data Sources.
+In Lesson 5 library assignment, you will be introduced to some useful data resources you can use for your integrated paper and Voice Thread assignments.
+These are listed on the course guide under Statistics and Data Sources.

-Submit your work in the Lesson 5 folder in ANGEL.
+Submit your work in the Lesson 5 library assignment in Canvas.